Health Benefits Vegan Diet: A Talk with Dr. Neal Barnard

 Physician, nutrition researcher, author, and president of Physicians Committee for Responsible Medicine, Dr. Neal Barnard is a vegetarian and a leading proponent of a plant-based diet.
 His most recent book, 21- Day Weight Loss Kickstart, proposes a vegan diet for healthful nutrition and easy weight loss.

-Stay tuned.
-We’ll have more about the Kickstart diet next week in Part 2 of our interview with Dr. Barnard.
+Stay tuned for more about the Kickstart Diet in Part 2 of the interview with Dr. Barnard.

-In today’s interview, Dr. Barnard answers our reporter’s questions about plant-based nutrition and health.
+In today’s interview, Dr. Barnard answers questions about plant-based nutrition and health.

 Dr. Barnard: There are several significant health gains for people following a 100% plant-based diet.
 First, a vegan diet is heart-healthy.
 Because there is no animal fat, there is no cholesterol.
 A second advantage is that a vegan diet eliminates casein, the dairy protein which is found in milk.
 Casein is a common trigger for rheumatoid arthritis and joint pain.
 People often find that their pain disappears when they refrain from eating dairy products.
 A third advantage of the vegan diet is that the food has a high fiber and vitamin content which helps people who are overweight to drop the extra pounds and lower their blood pressure.